FREE SHIPPING ON ALL ORDERS ABOVE $500

 These general abstract works were created without a specific life influence.
 As the artist meditates in front of the stone, the form is revealed throughout the carving process.
 The sculptures are named after their completion.

-Relationships begin...two people start out from the same place.
-Some end up going their own way, some embrace and support each other.
+Two people start out from the same place.
+Some end up going their own way……

-Relationships begin...two people start out from the same place.
-Some end up going their own way, some embrace and support each other.
+Two people start out from the same place.
+Some end up going their own way……